Be sure to post any rarities on Mendobirds.

 8. Mendocino National Forest

 Mendocino National Forest (MNF) occupies the northeastern part of Mendocino County along its boundaries with Trinity, Tehama, Glenn, and Lake Counties.
 This is the only area in the county with expanses of high-elevation coniferous forests.
 These mixed forests support a number of montane bird species that occur there regularly during the breeding season, and are seldom found anywhere else in the county.
 A trip into this area in June (whenever the snow has melted) and early July should produce Flammulated Owl, White-headed Woodpecker, Hammond's and Dusky Flycatchers, Mountain Chickadee, Townsend's Solitaire, Green-tailed Towhee, and Cassin's Finch.
 Some rarities seen here include Northern Goshawk, Calliope Hummingbird, Clark's Nutcracker (fall), Mountain Bluebird, Black-chinned Sparrow, Gray-crowned Rosy-Finch (winter), Red Crossbill, and Evening Grosbeak (fall).
-A complete list of the birds of the MNF was last updated in 2007.
 The southern half of MNF is most convenient for travelers from Ukiah and these directions pertain to that area.

 Directions: The access is through Covelo via Hwy 162, about 36 miles north of Ukiah off Hwy 101.
 Maps of the area are available during regular weekday working hours at the MNF offices on Hwy 162 just north of Covelo.
 Twelve miles east of Covelo are the Black Butte store and MNF Eel River Campground.
 Leave Hwy 162 and turn right here.
 Set your odometer at zero at the campground entrance.
 Crossing the bridge over the Black Butte fork of the Eel River, you begin your ascent into the mountains via MNF Road M1.
 This road is unpaved and passes through private property as it rises up Mexico Ridge.
 At 5.4 mi bear left onto Etsel Ridge.
 You cross a cattle guard at 6.4 mi and this is the MNF boundary.
 The lower parts of M1 pass mostly through oak savannah and the birds are all species you would more easily find around Ukiah.
 At about 12.8 mi, near the Post Camp junction, you begin to encounter good conifer stands.
 This is where you want to begin paying more attention.
 At 14 mi you reach Grizzly Flat (5800'), formerly a CDF summer fire camp.
 This is a good stopping point for lunch or a stretch and the large conifer grove above the road is a great spot to begin your montane birding.